menthays/auto-layout-for-video-call/README.md

 # Auto layout for video call
 - provide a solution for layout of web video call app (Support mobile devices) when using Agora WebRtc SDK.
+You can test it at [https://auto-layout-for-video-call.netlify.com](https://auto-layout-for-video-call.netlify.com).

 ## What's done?
 First we define three kinds of layout: tile mode, pip mode, and screen sharing mode.